mitchchn/mitchchn.github.io/_posts/2014-05-13-coding-for-jorunalists-p2.md

     <strong>This</strong>       is
             weirdly-formatted

-    and <em>ugly
+    and ugly<em> but
     </em>
+      technically correct
                   code.

-<blockquote><strong>This</strong> is weirdly-formatted and <em>ugly</em> code.</blockquote>
+<blockquote><strong>This</strong> is weirdly-formatted and <em>ugly</em> but technically correct code.</blockquote>

-Because HTML ignores whitespace, you have the freedom to format your code however you like (such as in the tree format shown above).
+Because HTML ignores whitespace, you have the freedom to format your code however you like (such as in the indented style shown above).
 But this creates problems for writers who need to write in paragraphs (all of them):

     This is <strong>one</strong> paragraph.